 - Materials not accepted for disposal are contaminated oil, pesticides, gasoline and grease.

-- Oil filters are accepted at the Killeen Recycling Center and the Solid Waste Transfer Station.
+- Oil filters are accepted at the Killeen Recycling Center.

 - Antifreeze is accepted at the Killeen Recycling Center.